MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 ### Non-Functioning Devices

-- **Description**: List of non-functioning devices in Device Manager.
+- **Description**: List of nonfunctioning devices in Device Manager.
 - **Value**: [Not provided in the screenshot]
 - **Condition**: Optimal
-- **Guidance**: Non-functioning devices in Device Manager may cause unpredictable problems with Surface devices such as, but not limited to, no power savings for the respective hardware component.
+- **Guidance**: Nonfunctioning devices in Device Manager might cause unpredictable problems with Surface devices such as, but not limited to, no power savings for the respective hardware component.

 ### External Monitor

-- **Description**: Checks for an external monitor that may have compatibility issues.
+- **Description**: Checks for an external monitor that might have compatibility issues.
 - **Value**: N/A
 - **Condition**: Optimal
 - **Guidance**: Check with the original equipment manufacturer for compatibility with your Surface device.